derivia/study-notes/notes/PERSONAL-NOTES.md

 > Implementations: [Here](https://github.com/derivia/algorithms)

 - [X] Bitwise Operations
-    - A word is a unit of data of defined bit length (size in bits) that is addressable and can be moved between the processor and storage (be it non-volatile or not).
+    - A word is a unit of data of defined size in bits that is addressable and can be moved between the processor and storage (be it non-volatile or not).
         - Usually, the word is the size of the bus, so the movement of any word can be made with only one operation between registers.
         - And, obviously, it is typically a power of 2.
     - Left shifting by n is multiplying by 2 n times and right shifting by n is dividing by 2 n times.